zhangyihome/code-push-cli/cli/README.md

 ## Debugging CodePush Integration

 Once you've released an update, and the Cordova or React Native plugin has been integrated into your app, it can be helpful to diagnose how the plugin is behaving, especially if you run into an issue and want to understand why.
-In order to debug the CodePush update discovery experience, you can run the following command in order to easily view the diagnostic logs produced by the CodePush plugin wihtin your app:
+In order to debug the CodePush update discovery experience, you can run the following command in order to easily view the diagnostic logs produced by the CodePush plugin within your app:

 ```shell
 code-push debug <platform>